We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • Group decisions have the advantage of the group's wider field of experience.

-• Employees who understand the hazards associated with workplace operations will realize that they have the most to gain from preventing or controlling exposure to those hazards.
+• Employees who understand the hazards associated with workplace operations will realize they have the most to gain from preventing or controlling exposure to those hazards.
 Knowledgeable and aware employees tend to be safe workers and good sources of ideas for better hazard prevention and control.

 Perceptions Drive Reality